1kevgriff/kevgriffin.v4/blog/2022-11-22 Vanity Metrics.md

 The subscriber number is a lot of fun to watch.
 Without significant effort into the channel, it grows by 2-5 people per week.
 The YouTube channel has yet to reach an aspect where it has the numbers to achieve monetization, but I'm close!

 So, for now, tracking YouTube subscribers is a vanity metric.
 I'm watching its growth, but it's only valuable if I'm willing to take the channel seriously as a monetization device.
+2023 could be the year I do that!

 ### Website Visitors
 Having any eyes on your content is good, right?
 This website helps me get ideas into the world, but other than the poorly designed "Contact" link at the top of the page, there isn't much about this site that puts money in the pocket.